jacecotton/viewable/README.md

 Need to research whether Lit's experimental SSR can work with just `lit-html`.
 It seems to leave part UUIDs as HTML comments for this purpose.

 ### Debugging and extensibility
-Considering littering the `Viewable` class and decorator functions with hooks.
-This way:
+Considering littering the `Viewable` class and decorator functions with lifecycle hooks after all.

+Specific advantages besides custom element classes:
 * you could optionally import/enable a debug library that populates `console.debug` messages via the hooks
-* you could use the hooks to extend functionality and interoperability with other libraries/APIs
+* you could use the hooks to extend functionality and interoperability with other libraries/APIs (or even one's own controllers)
-* this may even be useful for controllers

 ## Not documented here
-* **Styling**—constructable stylesheets are recommended though.
+* **Styling**—constructable stylesheets are recommended though
-* **Template bindings**—refer to `lit-html` documentation.
+* **Template bindings**—refer to `lit-html` documentation